Apple Tree - Peasgood's Nonsuch

 Vigour : Medium

-Raised by a Mrs. Peasgood when a child.
-Peasgood's Nonsuch is a pretty apple tree, popular as a garden and exhibition variety in 19th century and now grown across northern Europe, where it was sometimes known as the 'Stamford apple'.
-Peasgood's Nonsuch has handsome large apples which can be eaten or cooked.
+The original Peasgood's Nonsuch apple tree was raised by a Mrs. Peasgood when a child.
+I wonder what her maiden name was - what a shame we don't know.
+A pretty tree, popular as a garden and exhibition variety in 19th century and now grown across northern Europe.
+One of the reasons for Peasgood's Nonsuch being so enduring is its handsome large apples.

 Supplier : R.V.
 Roger Ltd.